-This fun activity is a great way for lower level students to practice and uncover new prepositions of position as well as learning some useful new vocabulary.
-It requires a little effort to prepare but is usually rewarded by a heightened level of involvement and output from the learners.
+This is a fun preposition game which enables learners to practice and uncover new prepositions of position as well as picking up some useful new vocabulary.
+It requires a bit of effort to prepare but this is usually rewarded by a heightened level of involvement and output from the learners.

 Two groups (of one to three students) take part in this activity.
 The other students can get on with a separate task while they wait their turn.